boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 * **EdDSA public key pair and Tezos tz1 address.** The merchant uses this keypair for escrow account set up and closing as specified in `TezosEscrowAgent`.

+The merchant must also initialize a database `revocation_DB` for use with all their zkChannel operations.

 The merchant completes setup as follows.
 ## Blind signing key generation